-The YubiKey 5 NFC and YubiKey 5C NFC provide an NFC wireless interface In addition to USB.
-The YubiKey 5 NFC and YubiKey 5C NFC include the RFID standard specific to the ISO/IEC 14443-A and ISO/IEC 14443-4 NFC format; RFID implementations not included in the listed ISO standards are not supported.
+The YubiKey 5 NFC and YubiKey 5C NFC provide an NFC wireless interface in addition to USB.
+The YubiKey 5 NFC and YubiKey 5C NFC include the RFID standard specific to the ISO/IEC 14443-A and ISO/IEC 14443-4 NFC format.
+RFID implementations not included in the listed ISO standards are not supported.

 <OTP> value is replaced with the OTP generated by the YubiKey.

-For operations that require a touch, all touch requests within the first 20 seconds of the operation will succeed.
+For operations that require a touch, all touch requests within the first 20 seconds of the operation succeed.
 After a period of inactivity, a YubiKey placed on a desktop NFC reader may power down to help prevent unintended access.
 To regain connectivity with an NFC reader, remove the YubiKey from the reader and reposition it on the reader.
 Some NFC readers may power-cycle and in doing so, prevent the YubiKey from powering down.